How to Find Off Leash Dog Trails in Washington State

 This is where dogs ARE generally allowed off leash on trails:

-- Dogs ARE allowed off leash on most Bureau of Land Management (BLM) and National Forest Service land that isn’t in a designated wilderness area
+- Dogs ARE allowed off leash on most Bureau of Land Management (BLM) and National Forest Service land, except for specially designated wilderness area that prohibit dogs (like the Enchantments Zone of the Alpine Lakes Wilderness).

 - Public lands open for hunting typically allow dogs off leash